3d-partons/partons/doc/markdown/partons_with_hyper-v.md

 # Introduction {#Hyper-V_intro}

-We recommend you to use VirtualBox as a virtualization software to run %PARTONS, see [this tutorial](@ref vm).
+We recommend that you use VirtualBox as a virtualization software to run %PARTONS, see [this tutorial](@ref vm).
 However, the usage of Hyper-V on Windows OS is also possible.

 Before any attempt to run %PARTONS with Hyper-V make sure that you enable it in Windows, see [the official Microsoft tutorial](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows) for details.